We love the panoramic sunroof in the 2019 Kia Sorento, and we love the useable 3rd row. 📸 Deb Thompson

 VW Atlas

-Why You’ll Love It: Finally, VW brought a full-size 7 seater SUV to the US and we couldn’t be happier.
-Drivers who love the brand’s reputation for engineering and details from its pricier sibling, Audi, are happily driving around in this stylish, roomy but fun to drive SUV.
+Why You’ll Love It: Drivers who love Volkswagen’s reputation for engineering and details from its pricier sibling, Audi, are happily driving around in this stylish, roomy but fun-to-drive SUV.
 You’ll find great technology, great space and plenty of amenities in the Atlas.
-And, the second row has slide-and-tilt seats that mean you can access the third row even if a child passenger car seat is installed in the second row.
+The second row has slide-and-tilt seats, which means you can access the third row even if a child passenger car seat is installed in the second row.
 We love this detail.

 Why the Kids Will Love It: The space, the comfort and the plug-ability of the Atlas is great.
 And, the third row is roomy and easy to get in and out of.